unifiedstreaming/fmp4-ingest/ingest_spec.md

 1. All Timed Metadata samples are sync samples [3], defining the entire set of metadata for the time interval they cover.
 Hence, the sync sample table box is not present.
 1. When Timed Metadata is stored in a TrackRunBox ("trun"), a single sample is present with the duration set to the duration for that run.
 Given the sparse nature of the signalling event, the following is recommended:
-1. At the beginning of the live event, the encoder or media ingest source sends the initial header boxes to the service, which allows the service to register the sparse track in the client manifest.
+1. At the beginning of the live event, the encoder or media ingest source sends the initial header boxes to the processing entity/publishing point, which allows the service to register the sparse track in the client manifest.
 1. The encoder SHOULD terminate the HTTP POST request when data is not being sent.
 A long-running HTTP POST that does not send data can prevent Media Services from quickly disconnecting from the encoder in the event of a service update or server reboot.
 In these cases, the media server is temporarily blocked in a receive operation on the socket.
 1. During the time when signalling data is not available, the encoder SHOULD close the HTTP POST request.
 While the POST request is active, the encoder SHOULD send data.
 1. When sending sparse fragments with a new connection, the encoder SHOULD start sending from the header boxes, followed by the new fragments.
 This is for cases in which failover happens in-between, and the new sparse connection is being established to a new server that has not seen the sparse track before.